 This was an island platform station on a raised embankment to the west of Kilbowie Road.
 The station building was typical of the line and there were not just platform lines but loops on either side of the island platform.

 The western approach to the station was controlled by Kilbowie signal box (on the south side at the west end of the station) and the eastern from Clydebank Goods Junction box (north of the line on the east side of Kilbowie Road).
+The Kilbowie box was originally on the south side of the bridge crossing the NB line and was later replaced with another to the north side, closer to the station.

 The station was just south of the Forth and Clyde Canal across which was the Singer Works.
 Kilbowie Swing Bridge was built to the west of the station to give access to the works but was never brought into use after a legal argument with the North British Railway.